mindee/mindee-api-nodejs/README.md

 // Load a file from disk
 const inputSource = mindeeClient.docFromPath("/path/to/the/file.ext");

+// Create a custom endpoint for your product const customEndpoint = mindeeClient.createEndpoint( "my-endpoint",
+  "my-account",
+  "my-version" // will default to 1 if not provided
+);

 // Parse it
 const apiResponse = mindeeClient
   .parse(
     mindee.product.CustomV1,
     inputSource,
-    "my-endpoint",
-    "my-account",
-    "my-version" // 1 by default, but it is strongly recommended you provide it );
+    {
+      endpoint: customEndpoint
+    }
+  );
 ```